arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 To configure the `IMU Syntiant` processing block, navigate to **Syntiant IMU** in the menu on the left.
 This will show you the raw data on top of the screen (you can select other files via the drop-down menu) and the processed features on the right.

 The `Scale 16 bits to 8 bits` option converts your raw data to 8-bit and normalizes it to the [-1, 1] range.
-Click `Save parameters`.
-This will send you to the `Feature generation` screen; click `Generate features` to start the process.
+Click `Save parameters`; this will send you to the `Feature generation` screen.
+Click the `Generate features` button to start the process.

-Afterward, the `Feature explorer` will load.
-This plots of all the extracted features against all the generated windows.
-You can use this graph to compare your complete data set.
-A good rule of thumb is that if you can visually separate the data on several axes, then the Machine Learning model will also be able to do so.
+After a while, the `Feature explorer` scree will load.
+This screen plots of all the extracted features against all the generated windows; you can use this graph to compare your complete data set.
+A good rule of thumb is that **if you can visually separate the data on several axes, then the Machine Learning model will also be able to do so**.

 #### Classification Block Configuration